MarionE4/metagenomics-MIR/README.md

 # MIR zone metagenomic analysis

 Iron rich microbial mat at MIR, a low-temperature active deep-sea hydrothermal zone, was collected during 2 oceanographic campaign: HERMINE 2 (2022; DOI: [10.17600/18001851](https://doi.org/10.17600/18001851)) and BICOSE 3 (2023; [10.17600/18002399](https://doi.org/10.17600/18002399)).
 These samples are composed of sediments (HER2_PL2064-22\_**PBT2** and BIC3-PL2090-08-**PBT3**) or microbial mats (BIC3-PL2090-08-**PLUME4** and BIC3-PL2090-08-**PLUME6**).
 A co-assembly of these samples allowed the reconstruction of 625 Metagenome-assembled genomes (MAGs) before my master 2 internship.
-My goal during my internship was to start metagenomic analysis of microbial communities in MIR zone with DATARMOR server (Ifremer) and RSutdio.
+My goal during my internship was to start metagenomic analysis of microbial communities and *Zetaproteobacteria* (a class of neutrophilic iron-oxidizing bacteria) in MIR zone with DATARMOR server (Ifremer) and RStudio.

 ## Rename and reformat MAGs